BibleBot/BibleBot/usage.md

 **This documentation only mentions the breaking changes between v8 and v9, assume everything not mentioned works like normal.**

-**Additionally, all existing v8 preferences have been imported to v9's system.
-You do not need to reconfigure old settings.**

 **BibleBot will no longer work in DMs.
 We are looking to resolve this in the future.**

 ## Changes